Here’s a reality for you: When you’re freelancing, or running any business of your own, working out how to get clients is a continual challenge.

 Offering help, support, and advice can lead to people thinking of you when jobs come up.
 It can also be an excellent first step to making locals aware of your freelance services or new products.

 Simply telling your family and friends that you’re a freelancer and explaining what you do can turn up some surprising leads.
 You never know who might “know a guy who knows a guy.”
 The next thing you know, you have a new client by the following week.

 This is, of course, a best-case scenario.
-Sometimes talking about your work yields nothing, or only results in some wasted time when people try to “pick your brains” for some free info!
+Sometimes talking about your work yields nothing or results in wasted time when people try to “pick your brains” for some free info!

-However, chance meetings through family and friends truly can change the trajectory of your career.
+However, chance meetings through family and friends truly can change your career trajectory.
 A LOT of people find their first clients this way.
 Networking with people you know is also way less intimidating than pitching to strangers when you’re starting out.

 17. Seek Referrals from Coworkers and Clients